 In 1984, several acres on the west were leased back to the City of Cleveland so they could release the property to the Ohio Department of Natural Resources for a state park.
 In 2013, Cleveland Metroparks took over the Ohio State Park.

-The Defense Information Technology Services Organization (DITSO) was established on May 10, 1992 as a fee-for-services utility.
-Personnel from DFAS and CDC were transferred to the DITSO Cleveland Information Processing Center and Technical Support Office.
+The Defense Information Technology Services Organization (DITSO) was established on May 10, 1992, as a fee-for-services utility.
+Personnel from DFAS and CDC transferred to the DITSO Cleveland Information Processing Center and Technical Support Office.
 The DITSO mission was to deliver information processing and data communication product and services at competitive prices to satisfy the goals of DFAS centers and portions of the Defense Logistics Agency.

-Defense Contract Management Command (DCMC) requested use of the facility in early 1995 with approval coming in August.
+Defense Contract Management Command (DCMC) requested the use of the facility in early 1995 with approval coming in August.
 A Bratenahl relocation team was established to plan and implement the renovation of the facilities.
 One Hundred Eighty-Four employees moved from the Celebrezze Federal Building in downtown Cleveland and reported for work on in Bratenahl March 4, 1996.

-The Admiral Kidd Center is currently a facility working directly with defense suppliers to help ensure that Department of Defense, federal, and allied government supplies and services are delivered on time, at projected cost, and meet all performance requirements.
+The Admiral Kidd Center is currently a facility working directly with defense suppliers to help ensure that the Department of Defense, federal, and allied government supplies and services are delivered on time, at projected cost, and meet all performance requirements.